-- Snap-On Smile® - Immediate and temporary treatment that provides a removable solution for misaligned and crooked teeth.
-Also used to conceal missing teeth.
+- Snap-On Smile® / Smile Transition - Immediate and temporary treatment that provides a removable solution for misaligned, crooked, and unattractive teeth; also used to conceal missing teeth.

 - Snore Guard - Small removable Anti-Snoring Device.
 These mouthpieces are designed to keep the airways open, the jaws aligned, and the tongue and soft tissue in place during sleep to diminish snoring.

 - Special Events & Weddings - Make your smile whiter and brighter for your wedding or other special event with cosmetic dentistry services such as Invisalign® braces, tooth whitening, gap closures and bonding for broken or chipped teeth.
 Ask us about special pricing for groups.

 - Sports guard - Removable mouthpiece designed to protect the teeth and mouth from trauma during high-impact sports like football, basketball, soccer, lacrosse, (field) hockey, boxing, martial arts, and more.

 - Toothache Treatment - General term to describe various treatments for pain in or around a tooth that may be caused by issues related to tooth decay, fracture, grinding, damaged filling, an abscess, infected gums.
 Severe pain can necessitate emergency treatment.

 - TMJ Treatment - Treatment of dysfunction of the temporomandibular joint, the connecting hinge mechanism between the base of the skull (temporal bone) and the lower jaw (mandible).
 Such dysfunction can cause pain and discomfort as well as secondary issues.